GK Quiz and Answer on Indian Polity: Vice President of India

-In this article, a quiz of 10 questions is being made on the Vice President of India in which the answers and interpretation of questions for the convenience of the students has been given.
+In this article, a quiz of 10 questions are generated on the Vice President of India in which the answers and interpretation of questions for the convenience of the students has been given with an explanation.
 We hope this quiz will help competitors preparing for IAS / PCS / SSC / CDS and other competitive exams.

 1. Which article of Indian Constitution says that India shall be a Vice-President?

 Explanation: Article 63 of the Indian constitution envisages that there shall be a Vice-President of India.

 2. Which of the following is not matched correctly?